curateteaching/digitalpedagogy/keywords/remix.md

 ![screenshot](images/remix-screenshot-authentichybridity.jpg)
 * Artifact Type: assignment/lesson plan
 * Source URL: https://jitp.commons.gc.cuny.edu/authentic-hybridity-remix-and-appropriation-as-multimodal-composition/8
-* Artifact Permissions: open scholarly journal
+* Artifact Permissions: In JITP Assignment Bank,  CC-BY-NC-SA 3.0
 * Creator: Marina Hassapopoulou

 In this short article for *The Journal of Interactive Technology and Pedagogy*, Marina Hassapopoulou describes an early assignment in her English Composition class, wherein students are prompted to choose a video and an image from the internet that represents them, and to consider whether these artifacts might require modification to fully capture their identities.
 Her seemingly simple guidelines open out to reveal the complex thinking about the internet and about themselves that students must undertake to complete the assignment.
 The article goes on to capture her rationale, required course viewings, and unexpected outcomes for the assignment, as well as several examples of her students’ work.
 Hassapopoulou has found a way to engage students in thinking about the motivations for remix without the need for significant technological expertise, making her assignment a perfect place for instructors to begin integrating remix into their courses.